 When doing organic search engine optimization, chances are that most of your visitors will “bounce” — leave your site without ever clicking on anything else.
 This “bounce rate” is typically considered the percentage of your visitors who are not the right target market.
 They either weren’t compelled to complete their objective on your site, whether that’s purchasing a product or becoming a lead, or the offer or content was wrong.
 This can happen more often than not when you’ve cast a wide net with SEO.
 Unfortunately, a sizable percentage of your visitors won’t be valuable to you.
 On the contrary, pay per click marketing is highly targeted.
 You can find visitors specifically matching your customer demographic targets, psychographic interests, or behavioral data.
 This allows us to pay for the clicks that have the highest value to us, based on our strategy.

 Pay Per Click Fits Lots of Campaign Objectives

-Normally when we think of pay per click marketing, we think of the largest pay per click opportunity: Google AdWords Paid Search.
+Normally when we think of pay per click business plans, we think of the largest pay per click opportunity: Google AdWords Paid Search.
 While AdWords may account for a sizable percentage of your total campaign spend, pay per click marketing may also include paid social media, remarketing, display campaigns, or managed placements.
 In Paid Search targeting, Bing Advertising, as well as Google, we may find different results.
-Pay per click marketers can use the full gamut of paid media to find a just-right fit for your campaign objectives.
+Pay per click marketing services, such as Ballantine, can use the full gamut of paid media to find a just-right fit for your campaign objectives.

 It can be tempting to ignore pay per click marketing.
 After all, there are costs involved, and we want to hope that can accomplish our goals using other, cheaper media.
 But we do this at our own peril.
-There are certain advantages to pay per click marketing that make it an essential and effective part of a comprehensive marketing plan.
+There are certain advantages to instituting a pay per click plan that make it an essential and effective part of a comprehensive marketing strategy for your business.